chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PS-Docs/State-of-PureScript-Documentation-2019.md

 In doing so, we should abide by these principles:
 - **Show, don't tell**: prefer heavily-commented compile-and-play code examples over written explanations
 - **Start unofficial documentation efforts**: allowing core contributors to implement breaking changes sooner means we'll get out of this situation sooner.
-Let's not slow them down.
+Let's not slow them down by bugging them with documentation PRs.
 - **Don't recreate the wheel**: look into helping existing efforts before you consider starting your own
 -  **Adhere to Good Docs Guidelines**: we'll all be better for it